presidentbeef/brat/README.md

 * Everything is object, except functions
 * And functions are closures, which can be attached to objects to make methods
 * Objects use a prototyping system and are completely open
-* Built in hash tables and dynamic arrays
+* Built-in hash tables and dynamic arrays
 * Very flexible unary and binary operators
 * Tail calls are optimized to make infinite loops faster (and more infinite)